insooth/insooth.github.io/cpp-type-inference.md

 ```

 Note that, unlike for references, pointer is inferred.
 Constness is added implicitly.
-To achieve similar effect for references `decltype(auto)` shall be used.
+To achieve similar effect for references, `decltype(auto)` shall be used.

 ## A case of including